psaket0/Java-Dice-Game/README.md

 # Java-Dice-Game

-Create a Java application that rolls a pair of six-sided dice.
+Created a Java application that rolls a pair of six-sided dice.